Eschatologue/CM_wiki/docs/character-creation/option/invocations.md

 You can breathe underwater, and you gain a Swim Speed equal to your Speed.

-You can also cast *[Water Breathing](../../spells/3rd-level.md#water-breathing)* once without expending a spell slot.
+You can also cast *[Water Breathing](../../spells/3rd-level.md#water-breathing)* once without expending a :rsc-spell-slot: **Spell Slot**.
 You regain the ability to do so when you finish a Long Rest.

 ### Gift of the Protectors